mjoellnier/micronaut-vs-quarkus/README.md

 - a `/greeting/ {name}` endpoint that returns `Hello {name}` as a String
 - Unit tests for all endpoints

+# The Micronaut way

+## Project creation

+Micronaut has its own CLI tool which has to be installed separatly.
+In my case I used the Homebrew way of doing it, but you can find the installation ways in the [official docs](https://docs.micronaut.io/snapshot/guide/index.html#cli).
+As soon as the CLI tool is installed you can bootstrap your project with `mn create-app my-app`.
+Micronaut uses Gradle as default build tool, as I'm more familiar with Maven and to be able to compare it better with Quarkus I used the `--build maven` flag to initialize it with Maven.

+The command `mn create-app getting-started --build maven` took my machine around 5 seconds.
+There is no detailled logging on the time, so it is just a guessed number.
+It created:

+- the basic project structure for a Maven project
+- a `Application` class
+- an `index.html` file with basic information which can be accessed on `localhost:8080`
+- a `Dockerfile`
+- a rudimentary prefilled `application.yml` and a preconfigured `logback.xml`

+You can run the application with `./mvnw clean compile exec:exec`.
+My machine needed 1.380s to startup the default application.

+## Creating the REST endpoints

+As the CLI tool does not create an empty controller class the first step is to create this.
+As Micronaut uses the standard javax specification it is pretty straight forward to create the controller: the class needs an `@Controller` annotation, the methods need the coresponding `@Get("path")` and `@Produces` annotations.

+## Dependency Injection

+Micronaut uses compile time information to create the DI capability.
+This makes reflection and proxies nearly obsolete.
+This minimizes the memory footprint and the startup times.
+If you want to, you can use the DI/IoC parts of Micronaut without the entire framework.
+Details can be found in the [official docs](https://docs.micronaut.io/latest/guide/index.html#ioc).

+Analogue to the endpoint creation the DI implementation is according to the [Javax specification](http://javax-inject.github.io/javax-inject/).
+This offers the annotations system for different scopes and the naming capability.
+Furthermore for different Bean implementations there is a Micronaut `@Primary` to tag the primary implementation of a bean.

+Starting up the application with the Service bean and the two endpoints took my machine 1.085s.

+## Testing

+Micronaut comes with JUnit5 per default.
+Unittests should be annnotated with `@MicronautTest` so Micronaut boots up the Application context and the embedded server for the test.
+Micronaut also comes with a minimal Client implementation and a fluid `HttpRequest` API to quickly unittest the endpoints.

+As the CLI tool did not create a default test class I started my test implementation with creating the file.
+After writing the two basic tests my machine took 4.726s to run them with `mvn test`.

 # The Quarkus way

 ## Project creation